thomastay/personal-blog/content/how-i-made-wordle-helper.md

 ## 2.2 How to inline?

 The process of inlining the JS wasn't that glamorous, at the beginning I literally just copy and pasted everything from one file into the other manually.
 Eventually that got very error prone, so I did two things:
 1. Installed esbuild to produce a minified one liner file.
+Esbuild is a godsend to the JS dev tools world, and Evan Wallace should be praised a million times for this.
 1. Wrote a short Python script that ran esbuild and inlined this one liner at line number 54 of the file.
 Yes, it was hardcoded.
 No, I'm not (too) ashamed of this.

 This _terrible_ solution looked something like this: